Download this fact sheet (updated Feb. 2023; 2 pages; pdf)

-- After corporate taxes were slashed in 2013, New Mexico started losing millions of dollars each year.
+After corporate taxes were slashed in 2013, New Mexico started losing tens of millions of dollars each year.
 That was revenue New Mexico could have invested in preparing workers for 21st century jobs, improving public safety, and modernizing our infrastructure.

-- These tax cuts made our tax system less fair so hardworking New Mexicans have had to bear more of the responsibility for paying for the resources and services that businesses and people both use – like roads and bridges, police and fire protection, clean water, and more.
+These tax cuts made our tax system less fair, and hardworking New Mexicans have had to bear more of the responsibility for paying for the resources and services that businesses and people both use – like roads and bridges, police and fire protection, clean water, and more.

-Fairer tax rates – combined with other policies that close numerous tax avoidance loopholes – can help ensure that corporations are paying their fair share and contributing to the health and success of our economy.
+Fairer tax rates can help ensure that corporations are paying their fair share and contributing to the health and success of our economy.

-- Increase the corporate income tax rate.
-The tax cuts that benefitted big corporations in 2013 did not lead to increased economic activity, as promised, but it did substantially reduce revenues needed for the public investments that do create jobs and build a strong economy.
+Increase the corporate income tax rate.
+The tax cuts that benefited big corporations in 2013 did not lead to increased economic activity, as promised, but they did substantially reduce the revenues needed for the public investments – like education, health, and public safety – that do create jobs and build a strong economy.
 New Mexico should increase the corporate income tax rate to ensure that corporations – especially those that have profited immensely from the pandemic – are paying their fair share.

-Bottom Line: New Mexico has a lot to offer, and everyone – businesses and individuals – should be responsible for paying their fair share for using New Mexico’s land and water, roads and bridges, and public services.
-It’s time to raise corporate tax rates and close loopholes so big, profitable corporations are contributing towards the goods and services that benefit us all.
+New Mexico has a lot to offer, and everyone – corporations and individuals – should be responsible for paying their fair share for educating our workforce and using New Mexico’s land and water, roads and bridges, and public services.
+It’s time to raise corporate tax rates and close loopholes, so big, profitable corporations are contributing towards the goods and services that benefit us all.

 Equity Impact Statement

-Increasing the corporate income tax on large corporations would advance racial equity in New Mexico because tax cuts for corporate profits increase the value of the corporation’s stock, which is twice as likely to be owned by white households as by Black and Hispanic households.
-When corporations are not taxed at a fair rate, it overwhelmingly benefits white stakeholders, further widening the existing income and wealth divide.
+When corporations get big income tax breaks – like those New Mexico enacted in 2013 – racial and ethnic inequity is made worse.
+That’s because the benefits go largely to the corporation’s stockholders, who are twice as likely to be white households than Black and Hispanic households.
+When corporations are allowed to shirk their tax responsibility by not paying a fair rate, it overwhelmingly benefits white stakeholders, further widening the existing income and wealth divide.